yohannes911/select2/doc/protocol.md

 The protocol uses two fields:

-* active[] - marks whether thread 1 or 2 is active (under selection)
+* active[] - marks whether thread 1 or 2 is active (entered the selection protocol)
-* grantee - in case when both thread is active, the grantee will be chosen
+* token - only that thread can be chosen who owns the token

 ### Protocol ###

-Assume that thread i enters the selection (i = 0 or 1).
+Assume that thread `i` enters the selection (`i = 0 or 1`).

+Note: that `i + 1` means `(i+1) % 2` in the following code.

 Then the pseudo code is the following:

--- mark myself as active
+-- 1. mark myself as active

     active[i] = true

+-- 2. check whether I am the token owner

+   token_owner = token == i

--- check whether the other thread already entered and whether it is the grantee, if yes, cleanup and exit
+-- 3. check whether the other thread already entered the selection protocol

-    if active[(i + 1) % 2] and grantee != i then
+    if active[i + 1]

+-- -- 3.1. if I am not the token owner cleanup and exit

+       if !token_owner
           active[i] = false
-       grantee = i
           return false

--- otherwise thread i was chosen, cleanup and exit

-    else
+-- -- 3.2. if I am the token owner wait for the other thread till it decides what to do

+       else while token == i and active[i + 1]
+          yield

+-- 4. now different cases could happen

+-- 4.1. if I was the token owner but the other thread took the ownership so far, then I am not selected, cleanup and exit

+    if token_owner and token != i
           active[i] = false
+          return false

+-- 4.2. if I was and still is the token owner, then I am selected, give up the token ownership, cleanup and exit

+    if token_owner and token == i
+          token = i + 1
+          active[i] = false
           return true

+-- 4.3. if I was not the token owner but reached this point, than I am selected, get the token ownership, cleanup and exit

+    if !token_owner
+          token = i
+          active[i] = false
+          return true

 ### Features ###

 **The protocol provides the following feature: Only one thread is selected at any time**

+**Definition 1.: Two thread is said to run the selection protocol in parallel, if both thread is active in any time.** Formally:

+    (1)    active[0] and active[1]

-**Statement 1: If two threads executes the selection protocol symultaneously, then only one is selected**.
+**Statement 1: If two threads runs the selection protocol in parallel, then only one is selected**.
-Formally:

-If both active[0] and active[1] is true before any thread is exiting, than only one thread will be selected.

-That is to say, _simultaneous run_ means that both thread entered the first statement (`active[i] = true`), before anyone exited.

-Proof: Since both `active[0]` and `active[1]` is `true` only the grantee could be selected.
+Proof: TODO

 **Statement 2: Only one thread is selected at any time**

 Proof: If only one thread is entering the selection protocol, than obviously it will be selected.
-This and the above statement 1 together proves this statement.
+This and the above statement 1 gives the proof.

+### Use case 1 - Critical sections ###

+TODO

+### Use case 2 - Guarded synch ###

+TODO